-China has provided information on data collected by an observer during an trip on a longline vessel.
-Chinese Taipei has advised the Commission that it is beginning a research program to evaluate the ratio of fins to carcass weights of sharks.
+China has provided information collected by observers during two trips on a longline vessesl.
+Chinese Taipei has reported on data collected on sea birds and sharks during 13 observer trips.
 The EU has provided scientific publications concerning activities of its swordfish vessels in the southeastern Pacific.